Advanced Shipping Notification (ASN)

 State-of-the-art software allows the merchant to track, in real time, individual orders as they are processed by the order fulfillment company.
 Order tracking can also refer to email confirmations that can be sent to both merchant and end-user customer when the order has shipped, complete with carrier tracking number.

 A list included with every order that details the SKU, description and unique identifiers of every item or unit of sale included in an order.
-This list is produced by the fulfillment center and typically enclosed with the order.
+This list is produced by the fulfillment centre and typically enclosed with the order.

 Perpetual Inventory System